simplySimple-cs16/flutter_projects/projects_readme.txt

         print(Abc().id); // out: abc
         print(Abc.uid); // out : ABC ... no class object created and used which is more efficient
     - whenever u declare a const var inside a class it has to static otherwise there will be error.
-Because a const property should be equal and static i.e not dynamic for every object.
+Because a const property should be equal and static i.e not dynamic, for every object.
     - use staic const String for every named routes.
     - Learned about flutter animations:
         - Hero Animation